staaleh/sathero-tools/README.md

 ```

-The should result in a file named sh300hd_<todays date> in the bin folder.
+This should result in a file named sh300hd_&lt;todays date&gt; in the bin folder.
 This file can now be transferred to the meter.

 ### For .xml files, place them in a folder and run the command: